Akuli/math-tutorial/README.md

 ## Updating the github.io site

-You need to have Python 3, Sphinx and some LaTeX stuff installed.
-I installed a bunch of LaTeX stuff when I tried to get this to work and I'm not sure what exactly you need.
+These instructions assume a Debian-based Linux system (e.g. Ubuntu or Mint).
+You can do everything on other platforms as well but you need to figure out stuff yourself because I am not interested in writing instructions for every possible platform.

-1. Run sphinx.
+1. Install dependencies.

         $ cd math-tutorial
+        $ sudo apt install texlive texlive-latex-extra dvipng
+        $ python3 -m venv env
+        $ . env/bin/activate
+        (env) $ pip install sphinx

+2. Run sphinx.

-        $ python3 -m sphinx . _build
+        (env) $ sphinx-build . _build
+        (env) $ deactivate

-2. View the output in a web browser and make sure that everything's OK.
+3. View the output in a web browser and make sure that everything's OK.

         $ ( yourfavoritebrowser _build/index.html &>/dev/null )&

-3. Publish it.
+4. Run the crazy publishing script if you dare!

         $ python3 publish.py